Superlative/Suite/ReadME.txt

 1. makes mouseover macros turn red on out of range

 SafeQue.lua-----------------------
-1. Removes the "Leave que" button when arena que pops (old and might not work)
+1. Removes the "Leave que" button when arena que pops

 Spam.Lua--------------------------
 1. Removes small combattext on player/pet frame

 ATrinket.lua----------------------
-1. Arena trinkets (works)
+1. Arena trinkets (not sure if works)

 BigDebuffs.lua--------------------
 1. Increase the size of buffs/debuffs you casted